simphony/simphony-sqmpy/README.rst

     $ pip install sqmpy

-Please remeber that installing from pypi will only install sqmpy package without config, database and run file.
+Please remember that installing from pypi will only install sqmpy package without config, database and run file.
 You have to make them yourself for now.

 Configuration